Miles to Go (Before I Sleep)

 "Miles to Go (Before I Sleep)" is a song by Canadian singer Celine Dion from her fifteenth studio album, Let's Talk About Love (1997).
 It was written and produced by Canadian singer-songwriter Corey Hart.
-Despite not being released as a single, "Miles to Go (Before I Sleep)" became popular on the Adult Contemporary radio in Canada, reaching number 17 on the AC chart in November 1998.
+Although not released as a single, the song received adult contemporary airplay in Canada, reaching number 17 on the AC chart in November 1998.

 Background and release

-"Miles to Go (Before I Sleep)" and "Where Is the Love" were both written and produced by Corey Hart for Dion's 1997 album, Let's Talk About Love.
-The "Miles to Go (Before I Sleep)" title is also the closing phrase of the 1923 poem "Stopping by Woods on a Snowy Evening" by Robert Frost.
-In the given phrase the term "sleep" denotes death.
-Hence, the poem's phrase "miles to go before I sleep" means that the there is a lot to achieve in life before death.
-However Hart's lyrics are applied methaporically to love: "every breath I take for love, I could never be wrong, the journey is long, with miles to go before I sleep".
+"Miles to Go (Before I Sleep)" and "Where Is the Love" were written and produced by Corey Hart for Dion's 1997 album, Let's Talk About Love.
+The title references the closing line of the 1923 poem "Stopping by Woods on a Snowy Evening" by Robert Frost.
+In the poem, "sleep" symbolizes death, suggesting that there is much to accomplish before life ends.
+Hart's lyrics apply the phrase metaphorically to love: "every breath I take for love, I could never be wrong, the journey is long, with miles to go before I sleep".

-Thanks to "Miles to Go (Before I Sleep)" and "Where Is the Love", Hart was nominated for the Juno Award for Producer of the Year in 1998.
-In 1999, Hart was the opening act for Dion during her Let's Talk About Love World Tour in North America.
-He also wrote "Prayer" for Dion's 2002 album, A New Day Has Come.
+Thanks to "Miles to Go (Before I Sleep)" and "Where Is the Love", Hart received a nomination for the Juno Award for Producer of the Year in 1998.
+In 1999, he served as the opening act for Dion during the North American leg of her Let's Talk About Love World Tour.
+Hart later wrote "Prayer" for Dion's 2002 album, A New Day Has Come.

 Commercial performance

-Despite not being officially released as a single, "Miles to Go (Before I Sleep)" entered the Canadian Adult Contemporary chart on 28 September 1998, and peaked at number 17 in November 1998.
-It also reached number 81 on the 1998 Year-end Adult Contemporary chart.
+Although not issued as a single, "Miles to Go (Before I Sleep)" entered the Canadian Adult Contemporary chart on 28 September 1998 and peaked at number 17 in November 1998.
+It also placed at number 81 on the 1998 Year-End Adult Contemporary chart.